SebasDuranona/SebasDuranona/README.md

 ![Profile Banner](Github_banner.png)

 Welcome to my GitHub portfolio, where I showcase my journey in the world of cybersecurity and fraud, with a focus on Trust and Identity Management.
 I'm Sebastian, a passionate computer science student with a strong desire to strengthen my knowledge in Information security.
-My goal is to become a Penetration Tester specializing in Identity Management Systems and path the way to a safer, more trustworthy Internet.
+My goal is to become a Penetration Tester specializing in Identity Management Systems and pave the way to a safer, more trustworthy Internet.

 ## 🚀 What You'll Find Here